In this page

 - Reinvigorate our twinning relationships across the EU through a Young People’s Twinning Fund.

 Wales is unique in having made a promise that we will protect the interests of future generations as well as meeting the challenges of the present day.
-Our Programme for Government honours our key election commitments to the people of Wales.
-It sets out clearly our radical and ambitious policy goals, reflects our partnership approach and promotes economic, social and environmental justice.

 The 10 well-being objectives are: